-The Castle Partnership Trust is committed to the principle that every child will feel that they belong, that they are important and contribute in their own unique way as well as collectively, building a positive, enthusiastic and supportive community that is based on mutual respect and support.
+The Blackdown Education Partnership is committed to the principle that every child will feel that they belong, that they are important and contribute in their own unique way as well as collectively, building a positive, enthusiastic and supportive community that is based on mutual respect and support.
 The pastoral system is the key driver in this.
-Houses provide a strong family-orientated support for pupils and families and are a key feature of Isambard Kingdom Brunel School.
-The Houses reflect the innovation and inventiveness of Brunel, and are named after great scientists, mathematicians, environmentalists and inventors, especially female and from ethnically diverse groups, inclusive of people living/ who lived with disabilities, to reinforce the positive growth mindset that characterises learning in the school.

-Inclusion is at the very heart of the principles of the Trust and IKB.
+Inclusion is at the very heart of the Partnership and IKB.
 IKB is committed to providing an inclusive and high quality education to all children, to ensure the best possible progress, whatever their needs and abilities.
 We believe that all children are entitled to a broad, balanced and accessible curriculum, which allows them to reach their full potential and be fully included in all aspects of the school community.

 Supporting our SEND Pupils: